SRP-real/WhatToPlayCommunity/README.md

-# What To Play: Community
+# What To Play: Games dataset
 A dataset with games found by the community!

 ## how to add a game?